 Best Cooling: Gold Mountain Tea Tree Essential Oil Foot Soak

 Keep this on hand for those hot summer days when your feet seem to puff up the second you go outside.
 A dip in this formula—which has cooling peppermint oil, camphor, and eucalyptus oil—is a chilly treat for tootsies, quickly tamping down swelling.

 Best Antibacterial: Truremedy Naturals Funga-Free Foot Soak

 Let’s be real—weird, unsexy things can happen with your feet.
 Fungus on your nails, discolored heels, strange smells…don’t worry, it happens to the best of us.
 Enter the beauty of this soak.
-The key ingredient?
-Tea tree oil, known for its antibacterial and antifungal properties.
-Coupled with Epsom salts and mint, this can help address everything from athlete’s foot to nail fungus, not to mention deodorizes nicely and just generally makes feet feel good.
+The key ingredient: tea tree oil, lauded for its antibacterial and antifungal properties.
+Coupled with Epsom salts and mint, it deodorizes nicely and just generally makes feet feel good.